NiklasTiede/CheatSheet-Linux/README.md

    - create pull request             # add description and title
 ```

-A `.gitignore` file specifies intentionally untracked files that Git should ignore.
+A `.gitignore` file specifies intentionally untracked files that `git` should ignore.
 But if a file was already indexed, how do we remove this file from the index?
 Add the filename to the `.gitignore` file and then type:

 ```bash
 git rm -r --cached .         # untracks all files which are within .gitignore